 - Rabbit Ears Pass – As you descend down Rabbits Pass on US Highway 40 from the east, breathtaking views of the Yampa Valley appear around each bend.
 There are plenty of pull-offs to get out and take pictures.
 Make it an all-day adventure by combining the Buffalo Pass and Rabbit Ears pass into a loop.
 Start on Buffalo Pass and take to CR 14.
 Follow CR 14 south until you get to US 40, turn right and you will be on the east side of Rabbit Ears Pass.
 Drive west back down into Steamboat.

-- Strawberry Park Road – For a shorter but equally as pretty of a drive, take Strawbery Park Road (CR 36) until it ends.
-Bonus: The road ends at Strawberry Park Natural Hot Springs!
+- Strawberry Park Road – For a shorter but equally as pretty of a drive, take Strawberry Park Road (CR 36) until it ends.

-- Oktoberwest – September 14th and 15th, 2018.
-Friday’s beer stroll through downtown Steamboat is followed by Saturday’s beer festival and beef cookoff where local chefs compete for the title of the best brisket in town – to be voted on by the participants!
+- Steamboat Oktoberwest – Stroll through downtown Steamboat tasting hearty beer & food on October 10th.
+Enjoy the famous beef cookoff where local chefs compete for the title of the best brisket in town – to be voted on by the participants!
 45 craft brewers from around the Rocky Mountains will be in attendance.

 - Steamboat Restaurant Week – This annual event is the perfect opportunity for food lovers to sample some of Steamboat’s finest local offerings.
 “Satisfying a Mountain of Appetites” – the best restaurants in town will be offering select menus and specials for all meals: October 7th – October 15th.